KarlsruheMIS/KaMIS/README.md

 * sort_adjacencies -- takes a graph file and sorts the neighborhoods of vertices (this is required by our algorithms)
 * graphchecker -- check if the graph file you gave to algorithm is in the correct format

+## NEW in v3.0:
+*mmwis (Memetic Maxmimum Weight Independent Set):* Our iterative reduce and evolution algorithm to solve the maximum weight independent set problem.

+*struction:* Our new branch and reduce algorithm using increasing transformations.

 ## Usage ReduMIS ##
 `redumis FILE [options]`.